History of literature: Yuan dynasty

 Drama was significantly developed as a literary form in the Yuan dynasty and made up much of the era's fictional works.
 Variety plays were influential in the Early Yuan period, with Khanbaliq, present-day Beijing, as the cultural center of variety plays.
 As the 14th century began, variety play writers moved to Hangzhou, though variety plays declined and they did not achieve the same prominence.
 The nanxi was developed as a genre of play at the same time, reflecting the unique political life of the Yuan dynasty in which civil service, infidelity, and inter-clan politics all played a major role.
 Tale of the Pipa by Gao Ming was an influential nanxi drama.
 Qu was a common type of poetry in the Yuan dynasty that was used both as a standalone work and part of the structure of a play.

 Two of the earliest Chinese novels, Romance of the Three Kingdoms and Water Margin, first appeared in the Yuan dynasty.
 Poetry in the Yuan dynasty remained the primary form of expression for classical writers, though the Song tradition of intellectual poetry was replaced by poetry that expressed strong emotion.
 Northern Yuan poetry was influenced by the works of Yuan Haowen while Southern Yuan poetry was influenced by Yan Yu.

 Classical and feudal Japan

-Classical Japanese literature generally refers to literature produced during the Heian period.
 Japanese literature first diverged from Chinese literature around the eighth century.
 Fudoki were eighth century records that were typically written in Chinese and documented both historical and mythological stories.
 Folk ballads were also common, including those recorded in the fudoki and musical ballads.
 These ballads were written to be chanted and often had a syllabic structure, with the tanka being highly regarded in particular.
 The writing of waka poetry became increasingly important in the Heian period as it became a necessary skill for the aristocracy in both social and courtship settings.
-The iroha poem, now one of two standard orderings for the Japanese syllabary, was also written during the early part of this period.